The night Gattuso clashed with 'Jaws' Jordan in Milan

 There was an inevitability of further fury after full-time, the lasting image of the night being that of a now shirtless Gattuso forehead to forehead with Jordan, who had, ominously, removed his glasses.

-The Italian attempted to have the final say, nudging his head forward in a tame attempted headbutt, sparking off a melee of players and staff that saw the main protagonists crowded out and held back from any further attempts at disgracing themselves.
+The Italian attempted to have the final say, nudging his head forward in a tame attempted headbutt, sparking a melee of players and staff that saw the main protagonists crowded out and held back from any further attempts at disgracing themselves.

 Afterwards, Gattuso's camp provided a further layer to events, suggesting Jordan had provided a running commentary of abuse throughout the night, setting a vocal trap into which their man naively fell.